Omudhome Ogbru, PharmD

 Dr. Ogbru received his Doctorate in Pharmacy from the University of the Pacific School of Pharmacy in 1995.
 He completed a Pharmacy Practice Residency at the University of Arizona/University Medical Center in 1996.
 He was a Professor of Pharmacy Practice and a Regional Clerkship Coordinator for the University of the Pacific School of Pharmacy from 1996-99.

 BRAND NAME: Mobic

 DOSING: The lowest effective dose should be used for each patient.
 Meloxicam therapy usually is started at 7.5 mg daily.
-Some patients require a dose of 15 mg daily, but this dose should be taken only under the direction of a physician.
+Some patients require a dose of 15 mg daily, but this larger dose should be taken only under the direction of a physician.
+Juvenile rheumatoid arthritis is treated with 0.125 mg/kg daily up to 7.5 mg per day.
 Meloxicam may be taken with or without food.

-If aspirin is taken with meloxicam there may be an increased risk for developing an ulcer.
+Meloxicam should be avoided by patients with a history of asthma attacks, hives or other allergic reactions to aspirin or other NSAIDs.
+If aspirin is taken with meloxicam there may be an increased risk for developing a gastrointestinal ulcer.

 Persons who have more than 3 alcoholic beverages per day may be at increased risk of developing stomach ulcers when taking meloxicam or other NSAIDs.